Moonchowdhur/meeting-room-booking-client/README.md

 - My Website name is Meeting Room Bookings.
 This website is different kind of meeting room.

-- There are Navigation section containing Home, contact us, meeting room , about us.
+- There are Navigation section containing Home, contact us, meeting room , about us and Login.

+- For Admin, there is dashboard and for usser it's my booking page.

 - In home section, there are a slider section, meeting room, how website works and customer review also.